Bright idea: New LED streetlights being installed across Sand Springs

 Vaughn said some of the old HID lights lasted amazingly well.

-One he and Richards replaced last week at 46th Place and Nassau Avenue had been installed in 2012, but he said he has seen some that were installed as long ago as the 1980s.
+One he and Richards replaced last week had been installed in 2012, but he said he has seen some that were installed as long ago as the 1980s.

 “These new ones should last even longer,” he said.